birgerosterberg/thechobanalgorithm/README.md

 - About

+  - Explaining the meaning of The Choban Algorithm
-  - Provides an overview of the website's purpose and goals, explaining the meaning of The Choban Algorithm.
+  - Provides an overview of the website's purpose and goals.
   - This section also includes information about the creator of the site and their motivations for creating it.

 - Inspiration

-  - Offers ideas and inspiration for living a more natural life.
-This section includes tips and resources on topics such as sustainable living, eco-friendly products, and healthy eating.
-The aim of this section is to provide users with practical ideas that they can incorporate into their daily lives.
+  - Youtube video link, that offers ideas and inspiration for living a more natural life through a trailer for a documentary.
+  - Will include tips and resources on topics such as sustainable living, eco-friendly products, and healthy eating.
+  - The aim of this section is to provide users with practical ideas that they can incorporate into their daily lives.

 - Permaculture

-  -Provides information on permaculture principles and practices.
-This section explains what permaculture is and offers resources and guides for those interested in implementing permaculture principles in their own lives.
+  - Provides information on permaculture principles and practices.
+  - This section explains what permaculture is and offers resources and guides for those interested in implementing permaculture principles in their own lives.

 - Gallery